artsandmetaphysics/goodlifeodyssey/README.md

   - on a phone
   - printed copy of the document
 - Allow me to write in a version of markdown that is tailored for my needs
-- Provide detailed citations of quoted material in the most minimally invasive way possible

 ## Building